 The occupation with the most fatal work injuries was professional drivers and truck drivers.
 Drivers accounted for 116 of all incidents, or 22 percent of the state’s fatal work incidents.
 Construction workers have the second most dangerous job in the state, with 43 fatal incidents.

 - Construction or extraction supervisors: 15 incidents

 - Electricians: 12 incidents

 Does Texas Do Enough to Protect Workers?

-If you’ve suffered because of the negligent safety practices of an employer, help is available for Arnold & Itkin.
+If you’ve suffered from the negligent safety practices of an employer, help is available from Arnold & Itkin.
 Our team has dedicated their careers to helping members of the Texas workforce recover after serious accidents.
-We’ve recovered billions of dollars for clients and are ready to use our experience to fight for your recovery.
+We’ve recovered billions of dollars for our clients and are ready to use our experience to fight for your recovery.
 No one deserves to suffer under the weight of medical debt, time lost at work, and the need for future care.
 Call us today to find out how we’ll begin fighting for your future at (888) 493-1629.